Rangi42/polishedcrystal/FAQ.md

 * Lugia is in the Whirl Islands after you catch all three legendary birds and then get the Silver Wing in Victory Road.
 * Ho-Oh is atop the Bell Tower after you catch all three legendary beasts and then get the Rainbow Wing in Bell Tower.
 * Mewtwo is in Cerulean Cave.
-* Mew and Celebi are a secret!
+* Mew is a secret; look around Cinnabar Island!
+* Celebi is a secret; try Wonder Trading after beating the Elite Four!
+(And after you catch it, take it to the Ilex Forest shrine!)

 ### Where do I get this item?